Skip to main contentAccessibility Statement

 This course will address adverse childhood experiences (ACEs) and look at what developmental trauma is and how it affects the developing brain.

-The course will explore the wide range of impacts that may be observed on a child’s learning and behaviour and go on to address how we can support these children within schools and settings, sharing strategies for including and nurturing the child or young person.
+The course will explore the wide range of impacts that may be observed on a child’s learning and behaviour.
+It will go on to address how we can support these children within schools and settings, sharing strategies for including and nurturing the child or young person.

 This course is suitable for anyone who works closely with children and young people, either within primary or secondary settings, that may have experiences of developmental trauma or adversity.